 Raise the curtain on internationally renowned talent by attending a production at the Shaw Festival in Niagara-on-the-Lake.
-Every year, the Shaw Festival theatre offers performances that delight audiences with captivating comedies, tear-jerking tragedies and musicals that you won’t be able to sit still through.
-If you have not been to the Shaw, this is an absolute must for your next trip to Niagara.
+Every year, the Shaw Festival theatre offers performances that delight audiences with captivating comedies, poignant tragedies and rousing musicals.
+If you haven’t been to the Shaw, this is an absolute must for your next trip to Niagara-on-the-Lake.

-The Niagara Pumphouse used to supply water to the citizens of Niagara-on-the-Lake; now however, it has been converted into a beautiful visual arts centre.
-This not-for-profit art gallery wants to nurture artists, at all levels, so they are able to share their talents with the broader community.
+The Niagara Pumphouse used to supply water to the citizens of Niagara-on-the-Lake.
+After being converted into a beautiful visual arts centre, it is now a not-for-profit art gallery that aims to nurture artists at all levels, helping them to share their talents with the broader community.
 Visit this beautiful heritage building and see what burgeoning artists are contributing to the world of art.

-During the Music Niagara season, you’ll be able to hear musicians – of every persuasion – perform in various venues throughout Niagara-on-the-Lake.
-From classical instrumentals through to contemporary choruses, the shows put on by Music Niagara are truly exceptional representations of the global stage.
+During the Music Niagara season, you’ll be able to hear musicians of every persuasion perform in various venues throughout Niagara-on-the-Lake.
+From classical instrumentals to contemporary choruses, the shows put on by Music Niagara are truly exceptional representations of the global stage.

-Sit under the stars in a stunning amphitheatre and take in musical talent from around the world – right in Niagara-on-the-Lake.
+Sit under the stars in a stunning amphitheatre and take in musical talent from around the world.
 The Jackson Triggs Summer Music Series draws crowds from all across Ontario and the United States because it’s truly a unique experience.
-If you’re looking to enjoy one of the most romantic and moving evenings you can imagine, explore the musical offerings during the summer and early fall season.
+If you’re looking to enjoy one of the most romantic and moving evenings you can imagine, explore these musical offerings during the summer and early fall season.

-In Niagara-on-the-Lake, we are proud of our history, and we are careful to protect the rich legacy of our town and Canada more broadly.
-The Niagara Historical Society was established in 1895, and for more than 100 years, it’s been visited by millions who are invested in learning more about the battles, people and innovations that make our country such an extraordinary place to live and visit.
+In Niagara-on-the-Lake, we’re proud of our history.
+The Niagara Historical Society was established in 1895, and for more than 100 years, it’s been visited by millions who are invested in learning more about the battles, people and innovations that make our town and country such an extraordinary place to live and visit.

-Niagara is renowned for the food and wine produced within our region, so it’s no surprise our quaint little town is home to a superb cooking school where food lovers come together to learn how to create exceptional flavours.
-There are all different classes to choose from, and the chefs available to engage you in these hands-on learning experiences really love their craft – and can’t wait to share it.
+Niagara-on-the-Lake is renowned for the exceptional food and wine produced in our region, so it’s no surprise our town is home to a superb cooking school where food lovers come together to learn how to create memorable flavours.
+There are many different classes to choose from, but no matter which you choose, you’ll meet engaged chefs passionate about their craft and excited to share it during these hands-on learning experiences.